ciscoheat/superforms-web/src/routes/faq/+page.md

 ---

+### How to submit the form programmatically?

+Use the [requestSubmit](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/requestSubmit) method on the form element.

+---

+### Can a form be factored out into a separate component?

+Yes - this question now has its own [article page here](/components).

+---

 ### I'm getting JSON.parse errors as response when submitting a form, why?

 This is related to the previous question.
 You must always return an `ActionResult` as a response to a form submission, either through a form action, where it's done automatically, or by constructing one with the [actionResult](/api#actionresulttype-data-options--status) helper.

 If for some reason a html page or plain text is returned, for example when a proxy server fails to handle the request and returns its own error page, the parsing of the result will fail with the slightly cryptic JSON error message.

----

-### Can a form be factored out into a separate component?

-Yes - this question now has its own [article page here](/components).

 ---